 How is support from the PRU accessed?

 Schools can access support for a named pupil by completing the PRU’s Referral document which can be found on the referrals page.
 Parental consent, in writing, is required, and their views are welcomed.
 The document is then emailed to the PRU in your area.

 What happens once a referral is made?

 A member of the PRU team will visit the school to observe the child and talk to school staff.
 A report on the observation and discussion is then written up before a decision is made.
-School and parents/carers are then notified via letter, on the appropriate decision.
+School are then notified via letter, on the appropriate decision.

 If the pupil is offered a placement at the PRU, how do they get there?